nf-core/chipseq/docs/usage.md

 If `-profile` is not specified at all the pipeline will be run locally and expects all software to be installed and available on the `PATH`.

 * `awsbatch`
-  * A generic configuration profile to be used with AWS Batch.
+  * A generic configuration profile to be used with AWS Batch
 * `conda`
   * A generic configuration profile to be used with [conda](https://conda.io/docs/)
   * Pulls most software from [Bioconda](https://bioconda.github.io/)